Asset Sharing

 When assets have been confiscated or recovered, the funds will be held in the Criminal Offences Confiscation Fund or the Civil Asset Recovery Fund.
 These funds may be subject to an asset share with jurisdictions that have provided assistance which has facilitated the registration of the final order.

 The Attorney General has entered into formal, standing arrangements with the United Kingdom and the United States of America which govern the sharing of assets with those jurisdictions.
-For all other cases, the Attorney General considers asset shares on a case-by-case basis and in accordance with the relevant Treaty provisions.
+For all other cases, the Attorney General considers asset shares on a case-by-case basis in accordance with the Attorney General’s Asset Sharing Policy and the relevant Treaty provisions.

 Asset Sharing with the United Kingdom